craftcms/docs/docs/2.x/config-settings.md

 **Since**: Craft 2.4

-The default language that the Control Panel should be rendered in, for users that haven’t specified their Preferred Locale.
+The default language that the control panel should be rendered in, for users that haven’t specified their Preferred Locale.

 ```php
 'defaultCpLanguage' => 'en',